exasol/pyexasol/docs/BEST_PRACTICES.md

 ```
 pip install pyexasol[ujson]
 ```
-Ujson provides best performance in our internal tests, but it is abandoned by creators.
+Ujson provides the best performance in our internal tests, but it is abandoned by creators.

 You may try any other json library.
 All you need to do is to overload `_init_json()` method in `ExaConnection`.